nordic-institute/X-Road/doc/terms_x-road_docs.md

 This replaces the former concept of dataservice.

+### Data Sharing

+Access to the same data by more than one authorized entity.

 ### Policy

 A set of rules, duties and obligations defining the terms of use for a